kercre123/jank-escape-pod/README.md

 - Not many intents are currently supported at the moment.
 - The audio stream is a little cut off at the beginning.
 - Intent matching is very simple and just works via a bunch of IF/ORs at the moment.
 It will be overhauled.
+- Only one robot can be streaming audio to it at a time.

 Current Implemented Actions: